mattvenn/efabless_project_tool/README.md

 Efabless don't yet have an API, so I've written this as a quick hack to get bulk project data from the Google sponsored MPW projects.

+Also, while there are around 600 public projects (As of July 2022), only 240ish have been selected to be made.
+The selected status isn't a secret but it's also not easily available, so I have put a list of (most of) the ids in the [selected](selected) file, which is merged into the data from the website.
+I'll manually update this after every shuttle selection.

 # To set up

 ## Install Python dependencies